eltrompetero/armed_conflict_avalanche/README.md

 This repository contains code for the construction and analysis of conflict avalanches, including simulation of the model and incorporation of social data.

-If you use this Python package for your research, please consider citing the following paper:
+If you use this Python package for your research, please cite the following paper:

 ```
 Kushwaha, Niraj, and Edward D. Lee.
 "Discovering the mesoscale for chains of conflict." arXiv preprint arXiv:2212.02652 (2022).